lafleurss/recipeo/README.md

 * Users can delete a recipe when it is no longer needed
 * Users can search for recipes via tags or recipe names

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Design
-Here's the document that details the technical design and architecture decisions [Design](./resources/DESIGN.md)
+Here's the [design](./resources/DESIGN.md) document that details the technical design and architecture decisions.

 ### Built With
 [![Architecture][architecture diagram]]()